GameJs/gamejs/README.md

     git clone git://github.com/oberhamsi/gamejs.git

+Change into the GameJs directory

+    cd gamejs

 Get all needed submodules with git:

-    cd gamejs
     git submodule init
     git submodule update

 Compile RingoJs:

-    ant -f gamejs/app/ringojs/build.xml jar
+    ant -f ./server/ringojs/build.xml jar

 You should now be able to start the GameJs server.

 Usage
 =========

 You need Java 1.5+.

 Start the GameJs web server with:

     gjs-server.sh   (gjs-server.cmd on Windows)